 1] Turn off the Xbox One

-OK, so we believe a simple power cycle can set things back to normal, and the first thing to do in such a situation is to turn off the Xbox One.
+We believe that a simple power cycle can restore things to normal, and the first step in such a situation is to turn off the Xbox One.

 To get this done, please press the Xbox button on the front of the console for up to 10 seconds until the console shuts down completely.